Nadee23/Nadee23/README.md

 ### A passionate developer who loves learning and building creative projects 🚀

 - 🔭 I’m currently working on a small video game for Steam and mobile, developed in Unity, along with its official website.
-- 🌱 I’m currently learning AWS to expand my skill set in cloud and front-end development.
+- 🌱 I’m currently learning AWS to expand my skill set in cloud services.
 - 👯 I’m open to collaborating on small projects and innovative ideas.
 - 👨‍💻 You can explore my projects on LinkedIn.
 - 📄 Learn more about my experience through my [resume](https://drive.google.com/file/d/1Ogr8FUzxBma9kR5CZsZhBdf7WhQv-M6S/view?usp=sharing).